leenakhattat/leenakhattat.github.io/README.md

-# personal-website
+# Leena Khattat

-personal website to showcase my life :)
+this is a personal website to showcase my life :)

+# Projects

+# Currents